 Maybe it's the wide-open windows, or that bright sun shining a spotlight on every bit of clutter in the house, but summertime makes me want to purge, purge, purge my kitchen!
-Plus, I use the space totally differently in warm-weather months.
+Plus, I use the space totally differently in warm-weather months than I do in the colder ones.
 "Summer means more frequent and casual get-togethers, friends and kids running through the house, and a desire to keep entertaining easy," says Tanya Whitford of Organizing Wonders.

 So to clear my head — and my space — for a season of carefree entertaining, here are five things I'm throwing away this summer.
 Consider doing the same!